-What’s the return policy?
+What’s Target’s return policy?

-That window gets even smaller with all Apple products, which need to be returned within 15 days.
+That return window gets even smaller with all Apple products, which need to be returned within 15 days.
 Of course, you may have spotted a problem here.
 Because usually, you won’t know if you like a pair of headphones unless you open the box and try them.
 This depends on how used the headphones look, but usually, if a product is opened you can still return them with a receipt for store credit.
 Unfortunately, this probably isn’t the case with earbuds because of health reasons.
 They do go in your ear after all.

 This is called auditory masking, and if you’ve ever struggled to hear the bass in songs while riding a bus or an airplane you’ve experienced this yourself.
 The constant low hum from the world around us makes it hard to hear the lower notes in our favorite songs because they’re close to each other in frequency, which means that if you’re in a noisy area your brain is ignoring the lower notes of your music.
 So how do you solve this?
 By blocking out as much outside noise as possible.

-In order for your headphones to properly unpackage the information, they need to have the same codec.
+For your headphones to properly unpackage the information, they need to have the same codec.
 You can’t transfer something over LDAC and expect your headphones that only have AAC to unpackage it.
 That would be like two people speaking different languages.
 Luckily, Bluetooth headphones do have a common standard in which to communicate through called SBC, but you’ll be sacrificing some quality.

-Why you should trust us
+Why you should trust SoundGuys